Dtheme/DzwEventRouter/README-en.md

 `DzwEventRouter` is a lightweight event routing utility for iOS applications.
 It enables flexible communication between different components through a `target-action` pattern, making it easier to handle custom events.

-## Features
+### Features

-- **Singleton Access**: Retrieve the single shared instance of `DzwEventRouter` through `shareInstance`.
-- **Target-Action Event Registration**: Register events with target-action pairs for greater flexibility and modularity.
+- **Target-Action Event Registration**: Register responder chain events to a specified view using a non-delegation method with target-action registration.
-- **Custom Event Handling**: Trigger registered events and pass additional information using a `userInfo` dictionary.

 ## Installation

 Simply copy the `DzwEventRouter` files into your project.